Blog

 Your scenarioRecommended setupNotes

-Want a simple first step to reduce setup timeStandard base + Zero Point Clamping System (when ready)Start with 1 machine/cell; document standards and grow.
+Want a simple first step to reduce setup timeStandard base + Zero-Point Clamping System (when ready)Start with 1 machine/cell; document standards and grow.

 1–10 pcs, frequent changeovers, < 0.02 mm targetsZero-point system + modular baseBuild a “standardized base” and swap top tooling.